russhwolf/multiplatform-settings/README.md

 Some simple unit tests are defined which can be run via `./gradlew test`.
 There is some platform-specific code here to handle mocking out the actual platform persistence and instead using an in-memory `Map`.

-There is also a sample project to demonstrate usage, which is configured as a separate gradle project.
+There is also a sample project to demonstrate usage, which is configured as a separate IDEA/gradle project in the `sample` directory.
 It includes a `shared` module with `common`, `android`, and `ios` submodules, to demo a shared logic layer consuming the library.
-It also includes an `app-android` module which consumes `sample:android` and defines an Android UI, as well as an Xcode project which consumes the framework exported from `sample:ios` and holds an iOS UI.
+It also includes an `app-android` module which consumes `shared:android` and defines an Android UI, as well as an Xcode project in the `app-ios` directory which consumes the framework exported from `shared:ios` and holds an iOS UI.

 In order to build the library, you must supply a file in the root directory called `keys.properties`, which defines the properties `bintrayUser` and `bintrayKey`.
 These are used to upload build artifacts to bintray.
 The sample project can be built separately and shouldn't need any additional configuration.